saxarona/mlcs4013/04-notes.md

 We can ignore `OBJNUM`, since it's just the number of the instance.
 However, `TYPE`, `XX` and `YY` coordinates, and both `SIZE` and `DIAG` are useful attributes that we wish to keep in our dataset.

-Originally, the data was stored in the format presented above, but `libsvmread` can only read data in sparse format:
+Originally, the data was stored in the format presented above, but `libsvmread` can only read data in sparse format, like this:

-> 1:1 2:3 3:2 4:1 5:1
+> 1 2:1 3:3 4:2 5:1 6:20

 In this format, each data attribute is separated by a space.
 The number on the left of the colon represents the number of the attribute: first, second, *n*-column.
 The value of each attribute is described using the number on the right of the colon.
-Therefore, `1:1` means that the first attribute has a value of 1, which means that the character belongs to class 1, which is A.
+Therefore, `8:20` means that the eighth attribute has a value of 20, which means that the `SIZE` attribute of this data point is 20.
+It is important to note that the first attribute is always 1 or -1, which is the class of each example.
+Thing is, `libsvm` only works on two-class datasets (that is, if it belongs to a class, or not).
+Since we're dealing with 10 classes, we need to train 10 SVMs.
+Oh god.

+Nevertheless, it's already done.
+Now on to training!